 But even if they do have a website, take a look at it.
 Is it responsive?
 Do their URL structures make any sense?
 Is it easy to navigate?
 If the answer to these questions is no, that is a major warning sign too.
 The website an SEO puts out to the world is an indicator of the kind of work they do.
 These are basic optimizations that should be done, and if they aren’t doing it for themselves, I would be concerned about what they are going to do for you.

 By definition, an SEO should optimize your website to help you earn more traffic.
 If they aren’t even doing that for their own business or personal brand, then they probably won’t do it for your business.

 2. They have engaged in questionable SEO tactics

-This one can be a little tricky to ascertain, but there a couple ways you can see if the SEO you are looking to work with is on the up-and-up.
+This one can be a little tricky to ascertain, but there a couple ways you can see if the potential SEO consultant is on the up-and-up.
 One of the first places you can look at is their website (if they have one) or a client’s website (if the SEO will share this information).
 Review the content that they are putting out and think:

 - Is the content thin and/or poorly written?

 - Are you seeing the same keyword over and over and over on a single page?